"

 Example 3.7.4.
 Anacrusis: Rossini[14]The Barber of Seville, Overture

 Anacrusis example from Rossini, The Barber of Seville, Overture.
-The anacrusis consists of three eighth notes.
-The feeling of upbeat and downbeat is still accomplished.

 Even with three notes spanning over one beat, the anacrusis still leads into the downbeat.